conbojs/conbo/README.md

 Consistent event model
 ----------------------

-You don't have to remember how many arguments each event handler should have, or in which order they're supposed to be in, because Conbo.js has a single, consistent DOM-like event model that offers predictable results.
+You don't have to remember how many arguments each event handler should have, or in which order they're supposed to be in, because ConboJS has a single, consistent DOM-like event model that offers predictable results.

 All events fired by the framework are `conbo.ConboEvent` event objects, and you can easily create events of your own by using or extending the `conbo.Event` class, for example: